 Due to the exponential growth of wearable devices and mobile apps, healthcare as a field is being transformed by Internet of Things (IoT)-enabled technology.
 The traditional hubs of healthcare, such as hospitals and clinics, are being transformed into personalized healthcare systems–especially the mobile environment…

-The JTEHM Special Issue on Healthcare Innovations and Point-of-Care Technologies 2016 is a select group of papers based upon work presented at the NIH-IEEE POCT 2016 Conference, held November 9-11, 2016 in Cancun, Mexico.
-Papers published in this special issue contain substantially expanded and enhanced content, including methodology, results, and analysis.
+The JTEHM Special Issue on Healthcare Innovations and Point-of-Care Technologies 2017 is a select group of papers on special topics in point-of-care technologies.
+In addition, many of the papers are based upon work presented at the NIH-IEEE POCT 2016 Conference, held November 9-11, 2016 in Cancun, Mexico and contain substantially expanded and enhanced content, including methodology, results, and analysis.

 NIH-IEEE POCT 2015 Special Issue